 For those who believe they are dealing with HPT, meeting with Dr. Babak Larian of the CENTER for Advanced Parathyroid Surgery is key.
 Dr. Larian is a parathyroid disease expert and can conduct extensive testing to determine if HPT is causing a patient’s symptoms.
 If a patient is dealing with HPT, Dr. Larian can perform minimally invasive parathyroidectomy (MIP) surgery to address the issue.

-People can meet with Dr. Larian to find out if they qualify for an MIP.
+If you are experiencing symptoms of hyperparathyroidism, you can meet with Dr. Larian to find out if you qualify for a MIP.
 For more information about parathyroid gland surgery, please contact us online or call us today at 310-461-0300 to schedule a consultation with Dr. Larian.